MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 3. Under **Manage**, select **Enterprise Applications**.

 4. Search for the Microsoft application ID:
-   - Audience insights: `0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff` with the name `Dynamics 365 AI for Customer Insights`
+   - Customer Insights: `0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff` with the name `Dynamics 365 AI for Customer Insights`
    - Engagement insights: `ffa7d2fe-fc04-4599-9f6d-7ca06dd0c4fd` with the name `Dynamics 365 AI for Customer Insights engagement insights`

 5. If you find a matching record, it means that the service principal already exists.